 The existence of fast fashion has become common knowledge.
 We might all think that we know what it means, but do we really know what the day-to-day impact of the sweatshop is on a developing economy and its people?
-And more importantly, do we know what to do about it?
+How about the true cost of the fashion system?
+And perhaps most importantly, do we know what we can do about it, in order to have a more sustainable future?

 This article may contain compensated/affiliate links.
 See our full disclosure here.